Advertisement

 Effects on Sleep Architecture

-Exercise doesn't just help you fall asleep—it changes the structure of your sleep:
+What surprised me is that exercise doesn't just help you conk out faster—it changes the structure of your sleep itself:

 • More deep sleep (slow-wave sleep)—the physically restorative stage increases with regular exercise